The Gospel letter To Athens 34 AD: To the ends of the Earth read 34AD: on Kindle

 As we were sitting in the garden on the front of the house, a pair of fellows walking by stopped and said that two of Jesus disciples would be speaking outside the synagogue this evening.
 My servants wanted to go see them but I forbade them saying "father's instructions were to stay away from such people, as they will bring trouble upon us".
 And so the visitors departed, alone, in the direction of Bethesda.
 Now I really did want to go, but I had already got myself in trouble in Jerusalem, and Caesarea, and hopefully not here too!
 We had heard the next day that there had been a shoving match in the village outside the synagogue with both sides claiming they were right.
 The ruler of the synagogue and some of his people had decided that these troublemakers had said enough and wanted to disperse the mob.
 I was thankful I was not involved in that.
 About midday, the next day, several men passing by on the way south inquired of my servants if we knew about the teacher and "The Way".
 Upon being told that myself and my father did believe, wanted to talk with me a while.
 I politely bid them in and confessed my faith in the teacher as well as my caution about doing so publicly as I had already gotten in trouble for doing so in Jerusalem and Caesarea.
 I begged them not to publish abroad my faith and they reluctantly agreed.
 As they were leaving, I said "I will show the you something."
 I went into my bedroom and came out with my short sword and drew it.
 "You see these nicks on the edge?"
 I asked.
 They confessed they did.
 "This was where I pulled the nails out of the teachers feet and hands" I said, before we buried him in Nicodemus tomb.
 Their eyes grew wide with wonder.
 "Now be on your way, friends," I said "and tell no one".
 I left them to go back to my work until lunch.

-teacher Gamaliel stood up and remind them saying “if this is of men it will fail, but if it is of GOD you cannot stop it, lest you fight against GOD.”
-However, soon after this a great persecution against the believers began and many of them fled , returned to cities across Judea and the Galillee.
+Teacher Gamaliel stood up and remind them saying “if this is of men it will fail, but if it is of GOD you cannot stop it, lest you fight against GOD.”
+However, soon after this a great persecution against the believers began and many of them fled , returned to cities across Judea and the Galilee.

 Finally, Phillip answered “Jesus accepts all men who come to Him.
 You believe in Jesus”?
 He asked.